Children & Family

 View the full document, including a list of helpful resources.

 COVID-19 PREGNANCY AND BREASTFEEDING INFORMATION

-Our families may have many questions about the virus that is specific to pregnancy and breastfeeding.
-Per CDC, so far, it does not seem that pregnant women have a higher chance of getting infected or for becoming seriously ill anymore than the average adult.
-However, CDC is recommending that pregnant women continue to take precautions to protect themselves from getting sick and to stay healthy.
-Transmission to your unborn child is also unlikely.
+Families may have many questions about the virus that is specific to pregnancy and breastfeeding.
+Pregnant and breastfeeding women should take precautions to protect themselves from getting sick.
+COVID vaccination is recommended for women who are pregnant, breastfeeding, or who may become pregnant.
 Though the virus has not been detected in breast milk, once born, babies can get infected through person-to-person transmission.
-Here’s more information on the CDC website for pregnant and breastfeeding women as well as tips on how to breastfeed your baby if you get infected https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/pregnancy-breastfeeding.html
+The CDC has more information for pregnant and breastfeeding women as well as tips on how to breastfeed your baby if you become ill with COVID.